mossblaser/tram_timer/README.md

 3.3v PWM signal directly from a microcontroller, this setup gets you a closed-loop absolutely-positioned linear actuator.

+Rather than using toothed gears, two lengths of fishing line connect the rack and pinion.
+This reduces the need for tight mechanical tolerances and makes operation quieter.

-The major downside of this approach is the additional space taken up by the pinion wheel.
+The major downside of the rack and pinion approach is the additional space taken up by the pinion wheel.
 Another limitation is that high resolution movement accuracy is not typically possible given the slop and dead bands of typical RC servos.

-However, more compact or better performing options such as a belt-driven system with would be so much more complex for what are relatively minor benefits I didn't select them for this project.
+However, more compact or better performing options such as a belt-driven system would be unjustifiably more complex to implement for relatively unimportant gains.

 ### Firmware